There are many career opportunities for technical writers this year.

 Your documentation should always have a single voice.
 So, when hiring a technical writer, make sure theirs is in line with the rest of your documentation.

-We think that about covers it.
-By asking the questions featured in this article, you should get a good idea about your technical writer candidate's knowledge, experience, and skills.
+That should just about cover it.
+By asking the questions outlined in this article, you'll get a clear picture of your technical writer candidate's knowledge, experience, and skills.

 In the end, the greatest piece of advice we can give you is to hire a candidate who shows a real passion for writing documentation and is motivated by a desire to help people succeed with your product.